ZaidMarrie/ZaidMarrie/README.md

 # Hi there👋, I’m Zaid Marrie.

-## A passionate frontend developer from South Africa
+## A passionate Front-End developer from South Africa

 - :raised_hands: I am a self-taught developer.